 You must type the full sentence exactly exactly as given:

 Watch The Script Run

 When you press

 Enter after typing the warning message, the transaction is created and broadcast to a node of the selected coin's network.
-It is possible that it takes a few minutes and many tries as the networks of these forked coins aren't necessary as robust as Bitcoin's mainnet.

 If something appears wrong in the messages it is giving you at this stage, it is possible that your parameters are wrong and the network is rejecting this transaction, though the script will keep trying.
 You can stop the script by pressing

 Ctrl-C at any point.
 If it is successful you will see that it has seen the transaction enter the mempool of the coin:

 As you probably know, blockchain confirmations can take a while.
 Most of these coins are on an approximately 10 minute block time just like Bitcoin.
 The script, if left alone will wait until it sees a confirmation of the transaction before exiting.
 If

 you wish to not wait for that, you can press

 Ctrl-C to exit at another point, and it is perfectly fine to proceed on to creating more transactions.
 When it is done via waiting for a confirmation, it will look like this: